 Finally, over a third (35%) said they’d choose another portfolio if they discovered their existing one invested in areas such as governance concerns, like business ethics and tax transparency.

 Commenting on the findings, James McManus, said: “This research shows that socially responsible investing means something different to everyone.
 Traditionally there has been a focus on minimising exposure to fossil fuels and environmental issues – which likely influenced the proliferation of labels like ‘green investments’.
 However, social concerns – such as working conditions and human rights abuses – are now more likely to strike a chord with investors and drive a change in behaviour.
 Only by knowing exactly what’s in your investments and how they score on a variety of issues will you know if they align with what’s important for you.”

 Ultimately, how you choose to invest your money is up to you – we’re here to empower your decision making.
-But if social responsibility is important to you, we can help you support the causes that you care about the most.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future performance.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.